Glottography/tutorials/georeferencing/index.md

   <figcaption>The <strong>Enter Map Coordinates</strong> window</figcaption>
 </figure>

+&nbsp;

 The window prompts you to enter the geographic coordinates of the GCP in the `X / East` and `Y / North` fields.
 If you happen to know the coordinates of the feature — kudos, you are a mighty geographer.
 Usually, though, you won't.
 Instead, click the `From Map Canvas` icon at the bottom of the window.
 You will be returned to the basemap.
 Locate the same feature on the basemap — in our case, the tip of the coastline — and click on it.
 The point you just clicked will appear as a green dot on the basemap.

 <figure>
   <img src="images/gcp_basemap.png" alt="The GCP on the basemap" width="800"/>
   <figcaption>The green dot marks the ground control point on the basemap.</figcaption>
 </figure>

+&nbsp;

 Return to the **Enter Map Coordinates** window.
 The coordinates of the GCP will now appear in the `X / East` and `Y / North` fields, using the coordinate reference system (CRS) of the basemap, which in our case is `EPSG:3857 (WGS 84 / Pseudo-Mercator)`.

 <figure>
   <img src="images/map_coordinates.png" alt="The numeric coordinates of the first GCP" width="500"/>
   <figcaption>The <strong>Enter Map Coordinates</strong> window shows the numeric coordinates of the first GCP.</figcaption>
 </figure>

+&nbsp;

 Click `OK` to add the GCP.
 You will be returned to the **Georeferencer** window, where the GCP appears as a red dot on the language map.
 Its map and image coordinates are also listed in the GCP Table.